-The UMaine Composites Center was founded in 1996 with support from the National Science Foundation through EPSCOR.
-The grant titled, “Composite Reinforced Wood Hybrids for Civil Infrastructure Systems,” authored primarily by Dr. Habib Dagher and Dr. Stephen Shaler, including Dr. Barry Goodell, Dr. Eric Landis and Jake Ward supported the creation of the Advanced Engineered Wood Composites Center (AEWC), including construction of a 30,000 sq. ft. facility, major equipment purchases, and new faculty hires.
+The UMaine Composites Center was founded in 1996 with support from the National Science Foundation (NSF) through the Established Program to Stimulate Competitive Research.
+Dr. Habib Dagher and Dr. Stephen Shaler, with assistance from Dr. Barry Goodell, Dr. Eric Landis, and Jake Ward, authored a grant titled, “Composite Reinforced Wood Hybrids for Civil Infrastructure Systems.”
+This grant supported the creation of the Advanced Engineered Wood Composites Center (AEWC), and included the construction of a 30,000 sq. ft. facility, major equipment purchases, and new faculty hires.

 The grant proposal received top marks from all nine NSF reviewers, which ultimately resulted in the $3.3 million award.
-Dagher, Shaler, and then University of Maine System Chancellor Terry MacTaggart turned to Eastern Maine Development Corporation (EMDC) and Mr. Sandy Blitz who was running the federal Economic Development Administration program at EMDC.
+Dagher, Shaler, and UMaine’s then System Chancellor Terry MacTaggart turned to the Eastern Maine Development Corporation (EMDC) and Sanford “Sandy” Blitz, who was running the federal Economic Development Administration (EDA) program at EMDC.
 Blitz and the UMaine team wrote a successful $2.2 million proposal to the EDA.

-The UMaine team approached Governor Angus King to successfully raise $250,000 for an EDA-required local match.
-With NSF, EDA funds, and state match in hand, the first part of the laboratory moved forward and officially opened in 1999.
-Equipment, however, was purchased in following years with grants through federal and state agencies such as the National Science Foundation, the U.S. Department of Agriculture, the US Navy, the Maine Department of Transportation, and others.
+The UMaine team then approached Governor Angus King and successfully raised $250,000 for an EDA-required local match.
+With NSF, EDA, and state match funds in hand, construction on laboratory’s first section began, and the Center officially opened in 1999.
+Equipment, however, was purchased in following years with grants through federal and state agencies, including the NSF, the U.S. Department of Agriculture, the US Navy, the Maine Department of Transportation, and others.

-What began as a center dedicated to product development and next-generation wood and FRP composites research quickly expanded its capabilities into complementary research areas: defense and aerospace, civil infrastructure, ocean energy, and nanocomposites.
-This diversification of research also brought a new group of prospective funding agencies, faculty, and students from a variety of academic backgrounds.
+Although the Center was initially dedicated to product development and wood composites research, it quickly expanded its capabilities into four other research areas: defense and aerospace; civil infrastructure; ocean energy; and nanocomposites.
+This diversification of research brought a new group of prospective funding agencies, faculty, and students from a variety of academic backgrounds.

-The Center experienced rapid growth over the last two decades as a result of this widening research, reaching an average of 50 faculty and staff members and an average of $5-8 million in research funding being brought to the University of Maine every year.
-This period included several expansions of laboratory and office space.
+The Center experienced rapid growth over the next two decades as a result of this widening research, reaching an average of 50 faculty and staff members, as well as an average of $5-8 million in research funding being brought to UMaine every year.
+This period also included several expansions of laboratory and office space.

 2011 Expansion, Offshore Wind Laboratory